-Frost Protection To protect your tomato plants through the first few light frosts, you can cover them at night with a blanket, a frost cloth or a piece of thick plastic that drapes all the way to the ground.
-It's worth the effort if you have a lot of fruit on the plant that is already turning color that you want to be fully vine-ripened, and you know that you still have some warm weather ahead.
-However, if your weather stays cool from this point on, tomatoes that are too immature may not ripen.
-If hard frost, below 28 degrees F is predicted, fruit must be brought indoors or it will be damaged.
+Frost Protection: To protect your tomato plants through the first few light frosts, you can cover them at night with a blanket, a frost cloth, or a piece of thick plastic that drapes all the way to the ground.
+It's worth the effort if a lot of fruit on the plant is already turning color, you want them to be fully vine-ripened, and you know that the weather will warm again.
+However, if the weather will stay cool from this point on and if your tomatoes are too immature, they may not ripen.
+If a hard frost, below 28ºF, is predicted, fruit must be brought indoors or they will be damaged.

-Canning Tomatoes are typically canned with the water bath method, using sterilized Mason jars.
+Canning: Tomatoes are typically canned using sterilized Mason jars and the water bath method..
 For safety, follow directions that came with your canning equipment.
 Choose 'paste tomatoes' for canning, because they are meatier and make the best sauce.
 They include San Marzano, Speckled Roman, and Ace.

-Sharing During the last weeks of tomato harvest, consider sharing your excess harvest with friends, neighbors, and coworkers.
-Unlike the notorious giant zucchini, fresh tomatoes make wonderful gifts, especially when delivered in attractive fall baskets!
-They'll be so impressed with the flavor of your homegrown tomatoes, they might even be inspired to plant a few themselves next season.
+Sharing: During the last weeks of tomato harvest, consider sharing your excess harvest with friends, neighbors, and coworkers.
+Unlike the notorious giant zucchini, fresh tomatoes make wonderful gifts, especially when delivered in attractive baskets!
+They'll be so impressed with the flavor of your homegrown tomatoes that they might even be inspired to plant a few themselves next season.